-The parenthetical language in new case described in section 4041(c)(2)(B)(i)filed by or against such person has been converted, as of such date, to such a case in which reorganization is sought)"-shows that Congress focused on the fact that bankruptcy proceedings can be converted back and forth between liquidation and reorganization proceedings.
+The parenthetical language in new section 4006(a)(7)(B) of ERISA-"(or a case described in section 4041(c)(2)(B)(i)filed by or against such person has been converted, as of such date, to such a case in which reorganization is sought)"-shows that Congress focused on the fact that bankruptcy proceedings can be converted back and forth between liquidation and reorganization proceedings.
 But neither section 4006(a)(7)(B) nor section 4006(a)(7)(C)(ii) (which describes the special first applicable 12-month period) mentions conversion of a reorganization case to a liquidation case as being sufficient to trigger the beginning of the first applicable 12month period.
-It thus appears that if a plan terminates during pendency of a bankruptcy reorganization proceeding, the subsequent conversion of the proceeding to a liquidation proceeding would not keep the first applicable 12month period from being postponed until the (liquidation) bankruptcy proceeding was dismissed or the contributing sponsor or controlled group member discharged.
+It thus appears that even after such a conversion, the first applicable 12-month period would be postponed until the (liquidation) bankruptcy proceeding were dismissed or the contributing sponsor or controlled group member discharged.
 This could be of significance where there were other persons liable for the termination premium that were not (or were no longer) in bankruptcy.